docsforadobe/after-effects-expression-reference/docs/vector-math.md

 For example, the expression `add([10, 20], [1, 2, 3])` returns `[11, 22, 3]`.

-#### NOTE
+!!! note
     [JJ Gifford’s website](http://www.adobe.com/go/learn_ae_jjgiffordexpressionsgeometrytrig) provides explanations and examples that show how to use simple geometry and trigonometry with expressions.

 ---